GSinghh/flask-picknpull/README.md

-PickNPull Webscraper Hosted with Flask and PostgreSQL
+PickNPull Webscraper Hosted with Flask and PostgreSQL, Dashboard created with Typescript & React